 OpManager acts as a Linux process monitor, using both SNMP and CLI to fetch data on critical processes running on Linux, Solaris, Unix, HP-UX, and IBM AIX.
+Though, monitoring Linux server processes using CLI is one of the effective ways to collect data for monitoring.
+Such real-time monitoring of processes helps identify rogue processes and act upon them in a single click.

 OpManager offers Linux-specific device templates.
 But first, let’s look at what device templates are.
 Device templates in OpManager are used to automatically associate a device model's details with a new or existing device in the network.
 A device template is pre-populated with device-related details such as device type, vendor, system description, and the object identifiers provided by the vendors' MIBs.
-The primary use of device templates in OpManager is to simplify initial management configurations for the end-user as pre-configured thresholds are applied automatically saving them some time.
+The primary use of device templates in OpManager is to simplify initial Linux network management configurations for the end-user as pre-configured thresholds are applied automatically saving them some time.
 A secondary value-add would be that device details can be viewed in OpManager.

-OpManager is Linux server monitoring software that supports more than 10,000 device types and 450 device vendors, helping you efficiently discover, classify, and monitor the devices in your Linux network, thus simplifying the overall Linux network monitoring.
+OpManager is Linux server management software that supports more than 10,000 device types and 450 device vendors, helping you efficiently discover, classify, and monitor the devices in your Linux network, thus simplifying the overall Linux network monitoring.
 This is possible with OpManager's plethora of monitoring metrics, wide range of supported devices such as routers, switches, servers, LANs, WLCs, printers, IP addresses, and more.